Ever wondered how you can get funding to help grow your business? Here are seven business funding options you may not have considered.

 If you can find a major customer, or a complimentary business, who sees immense value in your idea you may be able to negotiate for them to fund the growth of your business.

-Angel investors offer another opportunity to fund your business.
+Angel investors offer another business funding option for your business.
 There are a number of angel investor groups in most cities and a number of angel investors who operate outside of a business angel network.

 If you are a well-established company looking to raise a serious amount of capital, venture capital firms may be an appealing option.
 Because of the size of funding provided by venture capital firms, and the high-risk nature of the loan, venture capital funding comes with a number of cons.
 Generally VC partners will want to be involved at the board level.
 Sometimes they may also require more than a 50% stake in your company, which means you could lose management control.
 Ultimately the decision to pursue venture capital should depend on whether it will open up much greater opportunities.
 In other words, are you better off with 50% of something or 100% of nothing?